wayne-kirk-schmidt/kafka-cluster/README.md

     1. ./bin - has all of the scripts here

-    2. ./doc - this has reference information including sample emojis
+    2. ./doc - this has reference information

-    3. ./etc - this contains any specific configuration files required for installation
+    3. ./etc - this contains any specific configuration files required

 Examples
 ========